 Lawrence S. Krieger is Director of Externship Program and Clinical Professor at Florida State University.
 He coordinates criminal justice externships and teaches Criminal Practice.
 His research and publications explore law student and lawyer health and satisfaction.

 Larry can be reached at

-lkrieger@law.fsu.edu.
+Ikrieger@law.fsu.edu.

-Five Tiers of Well-being Factors (standardized correlations) SWB Tier 1 Autonomy need satisfaction Relatedness need satisfaction Competence need satisfaction Internal work motivation .66 .65 .63 .55 Tier 2 Supervisor autonomy support Intrinsic values .44 .30 Tier 3 Vacation days taken Children Married/long term committed Exercise Alcohol use (quantity) Prayer (affiliated/congregation) .23 .20 .18 .18 12 .07 Tier 4 Income Law school debt, on graduation Class rank Law journal Law school ranking .19 19 .12 .00 .00 Tier 5 Age Other demographics .17 .0003 Top Ten Reasons Why Regional Clinical Conferences are Terrific By Nina W. Tarr With a nod towards the ubiquity of top ten lists that we see on the Web, I provide you my top ten reasons why Regional Clinical Conferences are so terrific.
-The list has come to mind as I have worked with the wonderful folks at MSU to plan the Midwest Clinic Teachers' Conference that will take place on September 12, 13, and 14, 2014 in East Lansing, Michigan.
-The list has not changed much since I helped plan the first Midwest conference almost 30 years ago.
+Five Tiers of Well-being Factors (standardized correlations) · SWB Tier 1 Autonomy need satisfaction Relatedness need satisfaction Competence need satisfaction Internal work motivation .66 .65 .63 Tier 2 Supervisor autonomy support Intrinsic values .44 Tier 3 Vacation days taken Children Married/long term committed Exercise Alcohol use (quantity) Prayer (affiliated/congregation) .23 .20 .18 .18 12 .07 Tier 4 Income Law school debt, on graduation Class rank Law journal Law school ranking .19 19 .12 .00 Tier 5 Age Other demographics .17 .0003

+Top Ten Reasons Why Regional Clinical Conferences are Terrific

+By

+Nina W. Tarr

 The list is in no particular order and probably not inclusive, so I encourage you to share your own thoughts on this topic through whatever medium appeals to you: you might even talk to the person in the office next door.
-Of course, I hope you will attend a regional conference this year and/or volunteer to host in the future. - 1.
-Flexible.
+Of course, I hope you will attend a regional conference this year and/or volunteer to host in the future.

+- Flexible.
 Since there is no external organizational bureaucracy, the conference organizers can create a program that is timely and responsive to late breaking issues or interesting ideas that pop up. - 2.
 Affordable.
 The tradition has been to keep the costs for the conference at a minimum to maximize the number of people who can attend. - 3.
 Manageable.
 The good news is that we have become a very large movement, but it means our national meetings can be difficult to navigate.
-The regional conferences tend to be a more manageable in size so all participants, old and new, can develop closer connections. - Experimental.
-Hosting schools have the opportunity to experiment with novel topics and delivery models. - 5.
-Institution building.
+The regional conferences tend to be a more manageable in size so all participants, old and new, can develop closer connections.

+- Experimental.
+Hosting schools have the opportunity to experiment with novel topics and delivery models. - institution building.
 The people involved in the planning often come from one school or a limited number of schools in a region.
 This provides an opportunity to collaborate across clinics to create a meaningful, concrete project. - Political.
 The regional conferences provide a time and place to process and debate politically sensitive issues. - 7.
 Inclusive.
 There are no rules about who can participate in the regional programs, so newer clinicians, adjuncts, and folks from the client community can attend and present at regional conferences. - 8.
 Local.
 The schools who host the conferences have an opportunity to showcase their programs and their institutions.
-The participants find themselves visiting places they may have otherwise missed and learning about initiatives and methods that they may have never been exposed to. - 9.
-Interdisciplinary.
+The participants find themselves visiting places they may have otherwise missed and learning about initiatives and methods that they may have never been exposed to. - Interdisciplinary.
 Regional conferences provide a place for people from many disciplines to meet to discuss how they can achieve common goals.

-CLINICAL LEGAL

-EDUCATION

-ASSOCIATION

 10. Fun.

-Nina W. Tarr is Visiting Professor of Law at Michigan State University College of Law.
-She is on leave from the University of Illinois College of Law to develop and run the Conflict Resolution Clinic at M.S.U.
+Nina W. Tarr is Visiting

+Professor of Law at Michigan

+State University College of

+Law.
+She is on leave from the

+University of Illinois College of

+Law to develop and run the

+Conflict Resolution Clinic at

+M.S.U.
 College of Law.
+While

-While on the faculty at the University of Illinois, she served two terms as the Director of Clinical Education after developing their first clinical education program in 1995.
+on the faculty at the University

+of Illinois, she served two

+terms as the Director of

+Clinical Education after

+developing their first clinical

+education program in 1995.

 Nina can be reached at tarrnina@law.msu.edu.